 These tend to be jobs with the Compound and Recreation Department work details since most federal prisons have too many prisoners assigned to these work details.
 Sometimes all that is required for these types of jobs is to sign a pay sheet once a month.

 To sign up for a no-show job, start by asking around to figure out what jobs require the least involvement.
 After settling on a job, ask a friend to introduce you to the "Number One" (head clerk) at the work detail.
 Then ask the Number One how much it will cost to get you assigned.
 For the most part it should cost $5 to $10 to make this happen.
 The Number One will get his boss to sign a cop-out, which you will then bring to your counselor for them to enter into SENTRY (the BOP's computer system).

 To source a higher paying job, sometimes it can be helpful to personally speak to the guard over the work detail and express to him or her your desire to work for them and your work ethic.
 Emphasizing skills or experience in the arena is also a good idea.

-You are not guaranteed to get a higher paying or higher level job right away – you may have to start in a lower level and climb the ladder.
-So don’t immediately discount the lower level jobs.
+You are not guaranteed to get a higher paying or higher-level job right away – you may have to start at a lower level and climb the ladder.
+So don't immediately discount the lower-level jobs.
 Consider signing up for a job that has advancement possibilities.
-If you put in good, hard effort, and show your value and work ethic to your supervisor, your strong track record will come in handy should those higher level jobs become available.
+If you put in a good, hard effort, and show your value and work ethic to your supervisor, your strong track record will come in handy should those higher-level jobs become available.

 Contact us for more information about inmate work assignments.